2025-2026 Academic Year

 FIAT LX 19.3 The Power of Lived Experiences, Community, Healing and Mental Health (Winter 2026)

-COURSE MEETINGS: January 21, February 4, February 18, March 4 (every other Wednesday)
+Course Meeting: April 10, April 24, and May 8 (every other Friday), January 21, February 4, February 18, March 4 (every other Wednesday)

 Instructor: Jocelyn Meza Ph.D.